“… it was not in her nature to question the veracity of a young man of such amiable appearance as Wickham.”of Jane Bennet, Pride and Prejudice

 The Self Preservation 9

-Self-Preservation 9s look to experience Essential Harmony through their lifestyle and interests.
-They are the most independent nine.
-They seek lifestyles that provide enough independence they don’t need to be answerable to or at the whim of other people’s agendas.
-This means keeping in a kind of outward focused busyness or an immobile slump that distracts them from fully seeing their present circumstances.
-They also “settle,” not quite going for what they really want to the extent they could and contenting themselves with lifestyles and desires that don’t require them to reach too far outside their comfort zone.
-They view “getting by on a little” as humble or virtuous and seek to keep their “world small.”
+Nines dominant in Self-Preservation will typically seek out lifestyles that provide enough independence that they don’t have to be answerable to or at the whim of other people’s agendas.
+This can mean keeping them in a kind of outward-focused busyness or an immobile slump that distracts them from fully seeing their present circumstances.
+There is a way in which they also “settle,” not quite going for what they really want to the extent they could and instead contenting themselves with lifestyles and desires that don’t require them to reach too far outside a limited comfort zone.
+They may view “getting by on a little” as humble or even virtuous and may seek to keep their “world small.”

-They are stubbornly entrenched in their habits and routines, so they put a great deal of energy into making sure too much isn’t demanded from them.
-Despite a reputation for being self-effacing and low-key, when boundaries are infringed on or demands placed on them, they react with intense aggression.
+Self-Preservation Nines are stubbornly entrenched in their habits and routines, so they put a great deal of energy into making sure too much isn’t demanded from them.
+Despite a reputation for being self-effacing and low-key, when certain boundaries are infringed on or demands placed on them, they can react with intense aggression.

-Younger ones have a hard time knowing what path or direction they want to take through adulthood.
-They delay choosing something definite for a long time.
-They are late bloomers in all areas of life, taking a long time to complete their studies or acquire certain skills.
-Following a path laid out to them by others or sticking with an unrewarding job while making sure to look busy are strategies of putting on a performance to parents and loved ones.
-This makes them appear to be proactively reaching for a goal without taking any real steps.
-They possess real interests or talents, but easily give up on themselves.
+Young Self-Preservation Nines are prone to having a difficult time in knowing what path or direction they want to take through adulthood, and they will delay choosing something definite for a great deal of time.
+They can be late bloomers in all areas of life, taking a long time to complete their studies or acquire certain skills.
+Following a path laid out to them by others, or sticking with an unrewarding job while making sure to look busy, are strategies of putting on a performance to parents and loved ones, appearing to be proactively reaching for a goal without taking any real steps.
+The struggle here is not that Self-Preservation Nines don’t have interests or talents, but they often easily give up on themselves.

-Ironically, they have the greatest potential for endurance of all the types.
-Once they have an aim they can get their energy behind, they achieve it.
-They are not dissuaded or taken off track.
-The difficulty comes in really pulling their energy out of distractions into something that will enliven and challenge them.
+Ironically, Self-Preservation Nines have some of the greatest potential for endurance of all the Enneagram Types, so once they have an aim they can get their energy behind, they typically achieve that aim and are not easily dissuaded nor taken off track.
+The difficulty comes in really pulling their energy out of distractions and into something that will enliven and challenge them.

 Character Example: Queen Elizabeth II in The Crown exemplifies this brand of 9.
 By her own admission a “simple woman” of common needs, she contents herself with a life of structure, small pleasures (walks with her dogs, visits to Scotland, “stalking” deer on her country estates, and discussing homey things).
 She finds it difficult to know what she wants, and cannot even name her “favorite child” (much to her husband’s amusement) without interviewing each to assess their character afresh according to her moral standards.
 She is diplomatic, often shocked at her family’s rudeness and quick to reassure her guests or rearrange the schedule around them, but also finds it difficult to access her own feelings.
 She has become numb to them and sunken into what is ‘expected’ of the sovereign which is to hold no views.
 Something she urges her son Charles to do also, but… he cannot.
 Not with the natural ability to suppress, ignore, downplay, and force into the smoldering resentment that comes so easily to her.